LukeGrahamLandry/franca/README.md

 - Sadly I don't have incremental builds. every time you run a program, you recompile the standard library for comptime. (...but its so fast it doesn't matter yet).
 - Sadly the compiler only runs on aarch64. (the llvm backend can cross compile to other targets tho, but I can't run comptime code on them yet).
   - ie. it is not yet a language that just... runs on a computer, whatever computer, nobody cares.
-- Sadly my implementation of the C ABI is buggy.
+- \*Sadly my implementation of the C ABI is buggy.
 It's good enough for the example programs tho.
+  - arm: obvious problems are passing struct(u32, u32) in 2 registers instead of 1 and passing struct(f64, f64, f64, f64) in memory instead of 4 registers.
 - Sadly I don't have a nice debug mode that detects undefined behaviour (overflow, wrong tagged field, etc).
 - Sadly I don't have good modules / namespace management.